emilsvennesson/shed/documents/assignments/sdd.md

 - **Model**
  ![ModelDesign](Photos/ModelDesignUML.png)
- This class si for the Template Method pattern, it provides a simpler interface to a complex subsystem. this will be the only conncection that is accessable outside of the model package.
+  This class is for the Template Method pattern, it provides a simpler interface to a complex subsystem. this will be the only connection that is accessable outside of the model package.
- The model uses all the different pakcages of the backend and represents a simpler way of using them.
+  The model uses all the different packages of the backend and represents a simpler way of using them.

 - **Parser**
  ![ParsingDesign](Photos/ParsingDesignUML.png)
- The functionallity of this module isto fetch data from some type of datastorage.
+  The functionallity of this module is to fetch data from some type of data storage.
 In our case, we use a json file to store our products.
 Therefore we are using

 - **Filter**
 ![FilterDesign](Photos/FilterDesignUML.png)
 - **Favorites**
  ![FavoritesDesign](Photos/FavoritesDesignUML.png)
 - **Drink Generator**
  Not yet implemented

-Draw an UML package diagram for the top level for all components that you have identified above (which can be just one if you develop a standalone application).
-Describe the interfaces and dependencies between the packages.
-Describe how you have implemented the MVC design pattern.
-Create an UML class diagram for every package.
-One of the packages will contain the model of your application.
-This will be the design model of your application, describe in detail the relation between your domain model and your design model.
-1
-There should be a clear and logical relation between the two.
-Make sure that these models stay in ‘sync’ during the development of your application.
-Describe which (if any) design patterns you have used.
-The above describes the static design of your application.
-It may sometimes be necessary to describe the dynamic design of your application as well.
-You can use an UML sequence diagram to show the different parts of your application communicate an in what order.

 ## 4 Persistent data management(Samuel)